 The Ohio workers’ compensation system allows employees to seek coverage for medical expenses, missed wages, and disability benefits if they are hurt on the job.
 Most employers are required to carry workers’ compensation insurance, including nursing homes and residential care facilities.

 Workers’ compensation benefits are supposed to be provided regardless of fault.
 Unfortunately, many deserving employees are denied despite having valid claims.
 At Heller, Maas, Moro & Magill Co., LPA, our experienced attorneys will stand up for you.
 We take claims seriously.
 We’re proud to fight for the rights of nursing home workers in northeastern Ohio and the Mahoning Valley.

 Put us to work for you.
 Call or contact us online today for a free consultation.

 - 1 Nursing Home Workers Are at Greater Risk of Injury

-- 2 Top Injuries and Illnesses Among Nursing Home Workers
+- 2 What are the Top Injuries and Illnesses Among Nursing Home Workers?

 - 3 How Can Workers’ Compensation Help Me If I Am Injured or Sick?